Scouts-Sint-Joris/FontScoutsEnGidsenVlaanderen/README.md

 # Font Scouts en Gidsen Vlaanderen

 ## About
-This font contains all the icons designd en used by Scouts en Gidsen Vlaanderen in Belguim.
+This font contains all the icons designed en used by Scouts en Gidsen Vlaanderen in Belguim.
 The demo folder shows which icons are included.

 ## Installation